 I have a file cabinet at home with bank statements dating back to when I opened my first checking account when I was sixteen years old.
 Nine years later, I wondered if I still need those bank statements.
 I also have every tax return I have filed, ever.
 Do I need those?
 I did some digging and found the answers.

-You need to keep all documentation around your taxes for at minimum seven years.
+You need to keep all documentation around your taxes for a minimum of seven years.
 The statute of limitations for the Internal Revenue Service (IRS) to come after you for back taxes is three years, so that is where the minimum comes from.
 However, if you have failed to report income, the statute of limitations is six years.
-To cover yourself, it is best to have a seven year record of taxes.
+To cover yourself, it is best to have a seven-year record of taxes.
 Just to be safe, it is probably a good idea to keep your form 1040 and record of payment to the government for life, but you do not need the backup documents for more than seven years.

-I personally have all of my tax statements and files ever in both paper and electronic (on a CD) format.
+I personally have all of my tax statements and files ever done in both paper and electronic (on a CD) format.